 80:11 SCRUM FIVE The forwards lock horns, the French exert some pressure, Camille Chat pops out but finally we’re playing.

 81:25 France huff this way and puff that way and finally Wales kill the ball on their own line.
-Wayne Barnes – decisively, correctly – gives a blue penalty and bins Samson Lee, who slopes off offering neither argument nor mitigation.
+Wayne Barnes – decisively, correctly – gives a blue penalty and bins replacement prop, Samson Lee, who slopes off offering neither argument nor mitigation.

 81:53 Barnes’ concern now – sharp boy that he is – is that if France opt for a scrum – highly likely – Wales will need to bring back Thomas Francis, whom Lee replaced, unless of course Francis went off injured.
 This is of some importance since, understandably, Maestri’s not going to call for a scrum if Francis can’t come back and we’re in the realm of the uncontested lean-to.
 So the referee needs to know whether Francis is fit for active service but despite asking his officials the question, no one’s offering him the answer.

 82.47 Barnes comes down to the touchline to talk to his fourth official.
 ‘Was Francis injured or was he a replacement?’ he says.
 It’s about as simple a question as he could’ve asked given the bloke has all the paperwork on his clipboard but, for some reason, the official looks puzzled.
 Barnes asks him again in English and again in French.
-In the BBC commentary box, Butler and Moore, mischievously but wonderfully, suggest that – in the spirit of the occasion – the Welsh might want to consider nobbling Francis themselves to force uncontested scrums.
+In the BBC commentary box, Butler and Moore, mischievously but wonderfully suggest that – in the spirit of the occasion – the Welsh might want to consider nobbling Francis themselves to force uncontested scrums.
 ‘Quickly, someone, whack him’, says Brian Moore. ’Shaun Edwards is down there; he’ll do that.’

 84:36 Francis is now on and we’re ready for Scrum Six except that Wales still have fifteen players on the field.
 Wayne Barnes is – again – left with a nettle he’d normally expect his fourth official to be grasping.
 ‘Who’s leaving?’ he asks.
 He’s told it’s 18 but it isn’t.
 Up in commentary, Brian Moore’s now riding the wave.
 ‘If this goes on much longer,’ he mutters, ‘we’ll get the yellow card back on.’

 85:05 Wayne Barnes is still getting no answers.
 ‘I need the player number coming off,’ he says, and for the first time he sounds a touch tetchy.
 The French TV Director – unhelpfully – shows a shot of a bloodied Scott Baldwin.
-Initially I assume this is the result of his ‘rut’ with Francis, until I remember that the poor bloke’s been bleeding profusely for the past fifteen minutes.
+Initially I assume this is the result of his ‘rut’ with Francis, until I remember that the poor bloke’s been bleeding profusely for the past thirty minutes.

 85:35 Wales finally decide that Leigh Halfpenny’s coming off and while he trots to the touchline neatly folding his scrum-cap, we get a shot of the Duke and Duchess of Cambridge, who – understandably – seem somewhat perplexed.
 Indeed William looks like he’s ordered the Sole Meuniere and been given the Pot-au-Feu while Kate’s – clearly – wondering how much the babysitter’s now going to cost.
 She’s probably not alone.